The West Is on Fire: We Need To Adopt More Flexible Energy Strategies

 - Electrification is expanding—from EVs to heating and cooling systems to industrial processes—so there will be an increased demand and a need for more load flexibility.
 With a suite of disbursed and dispatchable sources like water heaters, EVs, clothes washers, and heat pumps, we can save energy, money, and protect the environment.

+To meet global decarbonization goals designed to mitigate climate change, utilities must adopt flexible energy strategies.
 If our industry adopts aggressive steps to increase load flexibility, we can meet consumer demand and help prevent widespread devastation from wildfires in the years to come.

 To all our friends across the West, stay safe.